scality/bert-e/README.md

 # README

 Scality's automated branch merging tool.
-Version 3.1.

 ### How to install?